wangdong-dorian/Astro_Scripts/README.md

 # DR_WareHouse & WareHouse_1

-These two are the inventory of codes for calculating properties for molecular clouds, including
+These two are the inventory of codes for calculating properties of molecular clouds, including:

-- excitation temperature
+- Excitation temperature
-- optical depth
+- Optical depth
-- column density for 12CO, 13CO and C18O
+- Column density for 12CO, 13CO, and C18O
-- distance measurement
+- Distance measurement
-- mass
+- Mass

-and other methods for handling the fits file.
+and other methods for handling FITS files.

 # QuickCheck